dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 #### Responses
 * `Ok`: HttpCode `200`.<br>
-Message received correctly, at this point the Payout starts to be processed
+Message received correctly, at this point the Payout starts to be processed.

 **Response body**
 ```json